 \textbf{Limitations of prior works:} Several prior works improve speculative decoding performance (discussed in detail in Appendix~\ref{app:related} on Related Work).
-However, these approaches mainly optimize token generation by reducing the latency of generating draft tokens and improving the token acceptance rates (percentage of draft tokens accepted by the target model).
+However, these approaches mainly focus on optimizing token generation latency and improving acceptance rates (percentage of draft tokens accepted by the target model).
 Consequently, they yield limited returns because they do not reduce verification latencies that dictate overall runtime and throughput.

 In a recent work, Zhong et al. propose SPRINTER~\cite{zhong2025speeding} that speeds up token verification via \textit{intermediate verification} using an auxiliary model (which is larger than the draft but smaller than the target model).
 SPRINTER (1)~trains the auxiliary model to mimic the target model using approximate heuristics, (2)~employs it to \textit{discard inaccurate tokens early}, and (3)~invokes the target model only when absolutely necessary.
-By saving redundant computations for the early rejected tokens and minimizing the usage of the target model, SPRINTER improves throughput by up to $1.66\times$ for text summarization tasks, emphasizing the benefits of intermediate verification.
+By saving redundant computations for the early rejected tokens and minimizing the usage of the target model, SPRINTER improves throughput by up to $1.83\times$, emphasizing the benefits of intermediate verification.
 However, this approach incurs substantial overheads and degrades accuracy.
 This is because it requires computational resources to train the intermediate verifier.
-Moreover, orchestrating the draft, intermediate verifier, and the target models simultaneously increases the memory footprint because the weights and key-value (KV) caches of all these models must be stored on the GPU memory.
-Also, the usage of approximations and infrequent target verification degrades accuracy even for small models.

-\textbf{Goal- Enable low-overhead intermediate verification without degrading accuracy:} Our goal is to accelerate token verification by enabling \textit{low-overhead and accurate intermediate verification}.
+Moreover, SPRINTER degrades accuracy as the target model does not validate all tokens accepted by the intermediate verifier.